 The County consists of 15 public school districts, a countywide Vocational Technical School, a two year community college, the Beaver Campus of Penn State University, and Geneva College.
 There are also numerous private and parochial schools in the area.
 Along with nearby major universities such at University of Pittsburgh, Duquesne University, Carnegie Mellon, Robert Morris University and Carlow College, all located in Allegheny County and less than one hour drive from the County; area residents are provided with extensive educational facilities with which to pursue their growth and careers.

-The County is served by Heritage Valley Health Systems at the Beaver Medical Center which is a teaching hospital, and Sewickley as well as Aliquippa Community Hospital.
+The County is served by Heritage Valley Health Systems, which operates the Beaver Medical Center, Sewickley Hospital, with other various medical offices and facilities throughout Beaver County.
 Also major health care is available at UPMC facilities located throughout western Pennsylvania where medical research is also conducted.

 The County’s Motto, “Divided by its Rivers, United by its People” truly reflect the County’s heritage of a good place to live, work and play.